nefarius/docs.nefarius.at/docs/projects/Vicius/Exit-Codes.md

 ## Success states

 !!! note "Can be overridden"
-    Some of those can be overridden with [`--override-success-code-code` switch](Command-Line-Arguments.md#-override-success-code-code).
+    Some of those can be overridden with [`--override-success-code` switch](Command-Line-Arguments.md#-override-success-code-code).

 Code | Description
 ---|---